adafruit/Adafruit_Community_Code_of_Conduct/code-of-conduct.md

-# Contributor Covenant Code of Conduct
+# Adafruit Discord Code of Conduct

 ## Our Pledge